Nedomas/securities/README.md

 	Optional parameter :periods accepts :daily, :weekly, :monthly, :dividend.
 If not specified, it defaults to :daily.

-	End date defaults to today if not specified.
+	:end_date defaults to Date.today if not specified.

 You can access hash for a single stock with: